 In contrast, if a school is test free, it means they will not consider standardized testing in their application review.
 Even if you have a 36 on the ACT, or a 1600 on the SAT, and you send it to them, they will not consider it as a part of your file.

 Test-free policies are far more rare than test optional.
 Notable schools with test-free policies include the University of California system, the California State University system, Catholic University, and Loyola University New Orleans.
-Caltech and Reed have implemented a two-year test-free pilot program, as has Cornell University for three of its colleges– the College of Agriculture and Life Sciences (CALS), the Department of Architecture, Art, & Planning, and the SC Johnson College of Business.
+Caltech and Reed have implemented test-free pilot programs, as has Cornell University for three of its colleges – the College of Agriculture and Life Sciences (CALS), the Department of Architecture, Art, & Planning, and the SC Johnson College of Business.

 How will this affect the Class of 2023 and beyond?

-More than two-thirds of colleges and universities have stated at this point that they will remain test optional for the class of 2022, though many of the test-optional policies adopted are still only intended to last one more year.
+More than two-thirds of colleges and universities have stated at this point that they will remain test optional for the class of 2023, though many of the test-optional policies adopted are still only intended to last one more year.
 However, a number of schools had already been considering making the jump to being permanently test optional, and some of those have launched longer pilot programs—for example, Tufts University launched a three-year pilot program and will be reevaluating after that.
-For the most part, we expect that we will not know about the majority of testing policies for the class of 2023 for some time (hopefully by next spring), so we encourage rising juniors to approach the testing process as they normally would.
+For the most part, we expect that we will not know about the majority of testing policies for the class of 2023 for some time, so we encourage rising juniors to approach the testing process as they normally would.